 A reasonable number of aircraft continue in service, particularly in Canada and Alaska and 67 were still listed on the FAA register in 2017, most of these being based in Alaska.

 The US Army became the largest operator of the DHC-3 Otter (designated U-1A Otter) when delivery numbers reached 184 aircraft.

 Additional military users included Australia and India, operating in its primary role as a rugged 'bush' plane which it still continues to this day.
 A more unusual application nowadays is as a Skydiving platform, where it has proved popular due to its stability even at low airspeeds.

-117 were still listed on the Canadian Civil register in 2017, these numbers representing some 40% the fleet still registered worldwide and it is an amazing record over 65-years after the type’s first flight (although not all of these aircraft are likely to be active).
+117 aircraft were still listed on the Canadian Civil register in 2017, these numbers representing some 40% the fleet still registered worldwide and it is an amazing record over 65-years after the type’s first flight (although not all of these aircraft are likely to be active).